minipl3x/.github/profile/README.md

 # miniplex org

 we make ai search engines and ai models and stuff for commercial purposes.
+reach out to us if you're a business and want to give us money